umich-cphds/miselect/README.md

 selection algorithm on each imputed dataset will likely lead to different sets of selected predictors, making it difficult to ascertain a final active set without resorting to ad hoc combination rules.
-'mianet' presents Stacked Adaptive Elestic Net (saenet) and Grouped Adaptive LASSO (galasso) for continuous and binary outcomes.
+`mianet` presents Stacked Adaptive Elastic Net (saenet) and Grouped Adaptive LASSO (galasso) for continuous and binary outcomes.
 They, by construction, force selection of the same variables across multiply imputed data.